rimara14/optional-chaining/README.md

 ## Introduction
-***Optional Chaining** functionality for vanilla javascript* Prevent error 'Cannot read property of undefined' or 'Cannot read property of undefined'.
+***Optional Chaining** functionality for vanilla javascript* Prevent error 'Cannot read property of undefined' or 'Cannot read property of null'.

 Handle null or undefined parent property when accessing child properties in an object.